llcranmer/timetosolitude/README.md

 ### Blog Template

-Is a cloned copy of the Gatsby Starter Chronoblog with minimal changes so please check out the author's work below.
+Is a clone of the [Gatsby Starter Chronoblog](https://github.com/Chronoblog/gatsby-theme-chronoblog) with minimal changes.

 ### Contribute